 - 1 onion, cut into large chunks

-- 2 tbsp soy sauce *reduced sodium is great!
+- 2 tablespoon soy sauce *reduced sodium is great!

 - 1 green onion, sliced for garnish